-The process was well received as a 26in bike in 2013, but Kona has ripped up the rule book and designed a brand new range comprising two longer-travel 650b bikes and one short-travel 29er.
+The process was well received as a 26in bike in 2013, but Kona has ripped up the rulebook and designed a brand new range comprising two longer-travel 650b bikes and one short-travel 29er.
 The Process 134 is the middle option, offering just over five inches of travel – 134mm, to be precise.

 For stiffness, the alloy frame uses a hydroformed front triangle with wide, press-fit 92BB shell and sturdy back-end.
-There’s also a massive, oversized shock linkage with carbon reinforcing bridge to boost stiffness further.
+There’s also a massive, oversized shock linkage with a carbon reinforcing bridge to boost stiffness further.
 The sturdy rear stays culminate at oversized hollow dropouts hiding a bolt-through 142x12mm axle.

-Up front, the top tube is so low-slung it dips lower than the rear tyre, and uses an extended seat tube bridge (and dropper post) to afford enough saddle height.
+Up front, the top tube is so low-slung it dips lower than the rear tire, and uses an extended seat tube bridge (and dropper post) to afford enough saddle height.
 This design offers amazing standover clearance.

 The Process features Kona’s tried-and-tested suspension formula of a single pivot with a linkage.
-Everything rotates on huge bearing, and 8mm Allen-bolted main pivot hardware totally eliminates any twisting of the back-end.
+Everything rotates on the huge bearing, and 8mm Allen-bolted main pivot hardware totally eliminates any twisting of the back-end.
 The slightly progressive suspension design uses a basic RockShox Monarch R shock, with an extender yoke.
-This mounts the shock in a similar fashion to Specialized’s, doing away with the shock bushing to recude initial breakaway friction for a super-supple ride.
+This mounts the shock in a similar fashion to Specialized’s, doing away with the shock bushing to reduce initial breakaway friction for a super-supple ride.

 Boasting 140mm of travel, the RockShox SektorSilver Air is very sensitive (thanks in part to slippery chromed steel stanchion) but its damping performance is rather crude for this price point.